heapwolf/blog/src/articles/01 programming/02 what are javascript then-ables.md

 However, as this example demonstrates, the code in the promise starts executing immediately.
-Promises are eager (as opposed to being *lazy*), and sometimes we want them to be lazy, for example, to reusable tasks.
+Promises are eager (as opposed to being *lazy*), and sometimes we want them to be lazy.
 [Here][1] is a detailed explaination of why an eager promise may not be what you want.

 A then-able is lazy.
 It has no constructor.
 It's any function, object or class that implements a `then` method.